lucrae/django-cheat-sheet/README.md

     # ...
     toppings = models.ManyToManyField(Topping)
 ```
-*Note that the* `ManyToManyField` *is **only defined in one model**.
+*Note that the `ManyToManyField`  is **only defined in one model**.
 It doesn't matter which model has the field, but if in doubt, it should be in the model that will be interacted with in a form.*

 - Although Django provides a `OneToOneField` relation, a one-to-one relationship can also be defined by adding the kwarg of `unique = True` to a model's `ForeignKey`:
 ```python
 ForeignKey(SomeModel, unique=True)
 ```

-- For more detail and examples, the [official documentation for models]( https://docs.djangoproject.com/en/2.0/topics/db/models/) provides a lot of useful information.
+- For more detail, the [official documentation for database models]( https://docs.djangoproject.com/en/2.0/topics/db/models/) provides a lot of useful information and examples.

 ## :postbox: Creating model objects and queries
-- The following examples are based off the following example `models.py`:
+- Example `models.py` file:
 ```python
 from django.db import models